ccnmtl/compiled3/content/articles/accessible-pdf-wheel.md

 {{< figure
     src="/img/assets/wheel-second-structure.png"
-    caption="Revised visual layout for the Identity Wheel exercise.<br/>The numbers indicate order of reading by a screen reader as described above." alt="" >}}
+    caption="Revised visual layout for the Identity Wheel exercise.<br/>The numbers indicate the reading order by a screen reader as described above." alt="" >}}

 ## 1, 2, 3: Design, optimize, and test